Categories

 We were devastated, ruined, and totally disorientated, spiritually.

-We were working hard, doing all we could do, but we needed his help!
+We were working hard, doing all we could do to help us survive, but we also needed his help!
 And not only was he not helping us, but he also seemed set to destroy us…

 It was as if God was waiting for such an opportunity to allow this tragedy to happen to us, so as not to cause injuries!